mralanbourne/kitsutracker-stremio-v2/README.md

 > [!IMPORTANT]
 > **Tracking New Anime:** To ensure a new anime is added to your Kitsu list automatically, search for it in Stremio and select the result under the "Kitsu: Search" category.
 >
 > **Syncing Note:** Stremio caches catalogs aggressively.
-It can take up to 5 minutes for list changes to visually update on your home screen.
+It can take up to 5 minutes for list changes to visually update on your home screen. (changes on Kitsu are instant though😘)

 ---